Legal Resources

 Neighborhood Legal Services/Wayne County Neighborhood Legal Services, 313.964.1975

-Community Outreach University of Detroit Mercy School of Law, legal advocacy for a varietLegal Resources for Women in Michigan y of issues.
+Community Outreach University of Detroit Mercy School of Law, legal advocacy for a variety of issues.
 313.596.0262

-An overview of divorce questions and answers is a the bottom of this page.
+• An overview of divorce questions and answers is at the bottom of this page.

 Women-only workshops on the legal and financial aspects of divorce.
 734.973.6779